Multiple expansions of real numbers with digits set $\{0,1,q\}$: Examples and final remarks

-\end{example} In terms of Theorem \ref{th:12} we have a uniform formula of the Hausdorff dimension of $\U_q$ for $q\in[q^*, \f)$.
-Excluding the trivial case for $q\in(1, q_c]$ that $\U_q=\set{0, q/(q-1)}$, it would be interesting to ask whether the Hausdorff dimension of $\U_q$ can be explicitly calculated for any $q\in(q_c, q^*)$.
+\end{example} Theorem \ref{th:12} gives a uniform formula for the Hausdorff dimension of $\U_q$ for $q\in[q^*, \f)$.
+Excluding the trivial case for $q\in(1, q_c]$ that $\U_q=\set{0, q/(q-1)}$, it would be interesting to ask whether the Hausdorff dimension of $\U_q$ can be determined for $q\in(q_c, q^*)$.
 In the following we give an example for which the Hausdorff dimension of $\U_q$ can be explicitly calculated. \begin{example} Let $q=1+\sqrt{2}\in(q_c, q^*)$.
 Then

 Moreover, the quasi-greedy $q$-expansion of $q-1$ with alphabet $\set{0, q-1, q}$ is $q(q-1)^\f$.
 Therefore, by Lemmas 3.1 and 3.2 of \cite{Zou_Lu_Li_2012} it follows that $\U_q'$ is the set of sequences $(d_i)\in\set{0,1,q}^\f$ satisfying